-The Army trained me in multimedia communications, taught me to jump out of planes without breaking my legs and a bunch of other important soldier stuff before shipping me off to Fort Bragg, NC to be a part of the sole unit responsible for communications with populace overseas, Psychological Operations.
-It was during this time I discovered the true awesomeness in building communications while supporting the War on Terror in Korea and the Philippines.
-The challenges and lessons learned in designing and delivering persuasive communications for languages and cultures I’d never heard of through radio, print, and digital vehicles to win hearts and minds blew me away.
+The Army trained me in multimedia communications, taught me to jump out of planes without breaking my legs and a bunch of other important soldier skills before shipping me off to Fort Bragg, NC to be a part of the sole unit responsible for communications with populace overseas, Psychological Operations.

 Moreover, deploying in a small team environment with limited resources stressed the importance of teamwork, doing more with less and working smarter not harder to get the job done — a mentality that continues to serve me well in today’s environment where new tools and software reimagine the status quo and make yesterday’s approach to accomplishing tasks needlessly time-consuming or ineffective.